MohamedAbdElgni/ML-Stock-Ar-pred/README.md

 ## Demo

-    the app is deployed on Streamlit sharing and can be accessed using the link below
+    The app is deployed on Streamlit sharing and can be accessed using the link below
 <!-- https://mohamedabdelgni-fastdata-deploy-xnkwsa.streamlit.app/ -->

 ## Data

-    the data is collected using the yfinance library and is stored in sqlite database stocks.sqlite
+    The data is collected using the yfinance library and is stored in sqlite database stocks.sqlite

 ## Models

-    the models are active learning models that are trained on the data collected from yfinance every day and stored its predictions in the database under the table for every stock with the name of the stock + _pred
+    The models are active  that are trained on the data every day and stored its predictions in the database under the table for every stock with the name of the stock+_pred
+    >>>> Example: if the stock is AAPL the table name will be Apple_pred

 ## Back testing